Steam Boat Association of Australia

 On these pages you will find details of a variety of Australian steamboats and steamboat projects and links to other sites of interest to fans of maritime steam

-The Association meets quarterly, usually on the third Thursday of February, May.
+The Association meets quarterly, usually on the fourth Tuesday of February, May.
 August and November at 7.30pm at the Gladesville Bowling Club in Sydney.

 Meetings are informal and will usually attract a guest speaker.
 Recent topics have included propellers, patternmaking, experiences from the engine rooms of the Union Steamship Company ships in the 1950's and building a triple expansion engine.
 Our August 2015 meeting launched the latest DVD in Dick Collingridge's Australia Live Steam Series and our May 2016 meeting featured vexillographer John Vaughan explaining all about flags.